gitlabhq/gitlab-ci/doc/runners/README.md

 to it.
 This means that if you have shared runners setup for a project and someone forks that project, the shared runners will also serve jobs of this project.

+# Attack vectors in runners

+Mentioned briefly earlier, but the following things of runners can be exploited.
+We're always looking for contributions that can mitigate these.

+- anyone that can run a job on a runner can access any code it runs
+- when setting `Allow running on shared runners` anyone that can run their code on a shared runner can access any code
+-